All WHOIS history lookup results cover key data points, including:

 You can subscribe to any of our WHOIS history solutions using any major credit card or PayPal.
 If you want to pay using Bitcoin, wire transfer, check, or other payment methods, drop us an email at or fill up the contact form at the bottom of our pricing page.

 Yes.
-You just have to sign up for a free subscription plan to avail of 100 free credits per month.
+You just have to sign up for a free subscription plan to avail of 500 free credits.
 You can get started here.

 Every API call costs 50 Domain Research Suite (DRS) credits, and each subscription plan has different available DRS credits per month.
 You can check our various subscription plans and their corresponding limits to see which suits your usage requirements.
 Your credits are replenished at the beginning of each month.